Problem

 :::

-Using Callouts ensures that your documentation maintains a professional appearance and meets accessibility standards without extra effort from the writer.
+Using Callouts ensures your documentation maintains a professional appearance and meets accessibility standards without extra effort.

 2. Implement Prose Linting

 Integrate tools like Vale or Markdownlint to enforce brand terminology, tone, and grammar.
-These tools can be configured to check for passive voice, biased language, or incorrect product spelling automatically.
+These tools automatically check for passive voice, biased language, or incorrect product spelling.

 # .vale.ini example